-Floor 2 has a simple tank filled with Cannonball jellyfish who perform a never-ending flowing dance that is quite mesmerising.
+Floor 2 has a simple tank filled with Cannonball jellyfish who perform a never-ending flowing dance that acts quite mesmerising.

-Next to them is a large tank that mimics the roiling water and shafts of sunlight found near the water surface in tidal areas – equally mesmerising!
+Next to them, a large tank mimics the roiling water and shafts of sunlight found near the water surface in tidal areas – equally mesmerising!

-There are no bug-eyed bundles of fur to admire, as you can imagine.
-But I did see baby seahorses no longer than a fingernail, and they’d give any puppy a good run for their money.
+I once saw baby seahorses no longer than a fingernail, and they’d give any puppy a good run for their money.
 Not to mention the coral breeding rack with its baby corals.

 The tropical house

 Various water tanks house fish and turtles.
-And fruit bats, birds, and monkeys move freely among the visitors.
-The animals aren’t shy, so you’ll get some close encounters.
+And numerous fruit bats, brightly-coloured birds, and monkeys move freely among the visitors.
+The animals aren’t shy, so you’ll enjoy some close encounters of the zoological kind.